halbich/AdventurePluginDev/Documentation/custom/programming_documentation.md

 Creating dialog graph nodes that do long running actions, like displaying dialog lines, is a bit more complicated.
 See the UDialogGraphNode_DialogLineBase class for inspiration.
 You need to create an interface for your node to handle the callback.
 You will also need to modify the UDialogController, to accept the callback, as blueprints cannot access the graph nodes directly.
 Or you can of course create a UDialogController subclass and use that instead.

-UDialogGraphNode_DialogLineBase is also has a picker that allows the designer to select the talking animation from a list of talking animations defined on the animated character.
+UDialogGraphNode_DialogLineBase also has a picker that allows the designer to select the talking animation from a list of talking animations defined on the animated character.
 So if you are creating custom dialog line nodes, they should still inherit from this base class, as they will handle both the talking animation and the show dialog line callbacks.

 When creating a new dialog branching node that can continue from either a True or False pin, we recommend you to subclass that node from the UDialogGraphNode_TrueFalse class.
 You will only need to override the IsTrue method, as the GetNextNode and Execute methods are already handled in the base class and the appropriate editor node is already registered.